Silahdar Yusuf Pasha: Ottoman service

 He was a silahdar at one point and was an ally of Djindji Khodja.

 When Yusuf Pasha returned to Constantinople in 1645, he married Fatma Sultan, the three-year-old daughter of Sultan Ibrahim I. He was also given the Ibrahim Pasha Palace as a residence.
-However, one year later in 1646, he was executed by the Sultan at the persuasion of Yusuf Pasha's political rivals.
+However, one year later on 22 January 1646, he was executed by the Sultan at the persuasion of Yusuf Pasha's political rivals.

 Legacy

-He built a large han, or Turkish inn, at Vrana in 1644 named Maškovića Han.
+In 1644, he built a large han, or Turkish inn, named Maškovića Han, at Vrana.